MokshagnaAnurag/Phishing-Link-Scanner/README.md

-Here’s a **README.md** file for your GitHub repository to accompany the Phishing Link Scanner project:

----

 # Phishing Link Scanner 🔗🛡️

 A Python-based **Phishing Link Scanner** that analyzes URLs for suspicious patterns and provides feedback on their safety.
 It integrates **basic URL checks** with an optional **VirusTotal API** query for deeper threat analysis.